joeeckstein/joeeckstein.github.io/projects.md

 ## Princess Cruises - Sea Princess - Princess Theater Controls Upgrade

-I was a member of the TAIT integration upgrading the existing automation control equipment to TAIT Navigator control and Siemens S120 series drives.
+I was a member of the TAIT integration team upgrading the existing automation control equipment to TAIT Navigator control and Siemens S120 series drives.
 This upgrade was performed during a voyage with significant coordination with the ship's entertainment staff to allow the theater to continue to operate during the upgrade.

 ## Window Fan Controller